User and Company Lookup

 If your field is missing, add it via the Select Fields button first.
 Also, please note the table formulas are based on values currently in the table not based on an queries from database.

-To delete a custom field, simply click the red X on the column header.
+To delete a custom column, select X in the column header.

 Sorting the Results

-For each user or company, you can create an alert to fire whenever a customer meets the desired condition.
-To create a user/company notification, click on More Actions and select Internal Notification.
+For each user or company, you can create an alert to trigger whenever a customer meets the desired condition.
+To create a notification, follow these steps:

 Create Cohort

-Saved cohorts are groups of users defined by their properties and events they performed.
-An example cohort might be Users who are exceeding rate limits in the last 24 hours.
-Think of cohorts like a saved list of users that matches some criteria and is continuously updated in the background by Moesif.
+Saved cohorts define groups of users based on their properties and events they’ve performed.
+For example, a cohort that defines users who are exceeding rate limits in the last 24 hours.
+Think of cohorts like a saved list of users that matches some criteria and one that Moesif continuously updates in automatically.

-To save a cohort based on your filters, click on the Create Cohort button in the top right corner.
+To save a cohort based on your filters, follow these steps:

 Creating a Sample Rate for a Cohort

-To set a sample rate from the User Lookup screen, click the More Actions button.
+To set a sample rate from the User Lookup screen, follow these steps:

-Lastly, set the Sample Rate and Priority for the sampling rule and click Save.
+3. In the Add User Sampling Rule dialog, set the Sample Rate and Priority for the sampling rule.

 Updated: